Vision Australia has answered some common questions on the NDIS below.

 Q. What services and equipment will the NDIS provide?

-The National Disability Insurance Scheme will provide funding for ‘reasonable and necessary’ support, services and equipment.
-Clause 34 of the National Disability Insurance Act sets out guidelines to help decide what can be funded but generally the supports and services should assist a person to:
+The NDIS will provide funding for ‘reasonable and necessary’ support, services and equipment.
+There are guidelines to what can be funded through the scheme, but as a general rule the supports and services should help a you to:

 - achieve your goals

 - do things on your own and become independent

 - develop skills for day to day living

 Here are some examples of how the NDIS can help you.

 - Getting out and about – moving around safely in your home or local community, equipment and advice for your home, guidance on living with low vision or blindness, training on how to use an identity or long white cane or being matched with a Seeing Eye Dog.